-We understand that it can be hard to figure out how to deal with your situation when you hate your job, but here are a few things to consider.
+We understand that it can be hard to figure out how to deal with your situation whilst you hate your job, but here are a few things to consider.
 These are things you can think over quietly to yourself, or simply jot down a few notes in a journal to help you process everything.
 Perhaps you're more social and need to have a few drinks with your non-work related girlfriends, before giving your notice.
 These questions will help you to gauge whether there are opportunities to improve your work situation or if it’s time to start looking for a better fit.

-Am I still growing in this role?
+1. Am I still growing in this position?

-Do I like my team and manager?
+2. Do I like my crew and manager?

-If the thing making you despise work is a toxic environment, such as gossiping colleagues or a micromanaging boss, the situation may be much harder to remedy.
+If the thing making you despise work is poisonous environment, such as gossiping colleagues or a micromanaging boss, the situation may be much harder to remedy.
 However, there are still a few steps you can take depending on the size of your organization and the exact nature of the problem?

 If you hate your boss and like your work, consider the fact that many women in the Fairygodboss community often report higher job satisfaction levels in the same role across different employers and even different jobs.
 You can look proactively for jobs in another department, asking for the help of the HR team if you need to suggest internal roles quietly.
-You may need to have a high level of trust in whom you talk to at the workplace, especially if your manager or boss is territorial or you believe this information may be used against you in some way during your performance reviews or requests for more pay.
+You may need to have a high level of trust in whom you talk to at the workplace, especially if your manager or boss is territorial or you believe this information may be used against you in some way during your performance reviews or requests for greater pay.

-Does this type of work still feel fulfilling?
+3. Does this type of work still feel fulfilling?

-Am I expecting too much?
+4. Am I expecting too much?
 Or too soon?

-Sometimes it's our expectations about how we should feel about our jobs that causes us to suffer more than we need to.
-After all, while some lucky people are known for living out Steve Jobs' quotes to the fullest (Read: "Do the job you love), most of us simply do our work so we can bring home a paycheck and support ourselves and our families' basic needs.
-Fulfillment is something that we should certainly aspire to in our every day work, but sometimes it is not always meant to be in every single moment of every single job.
+Occasionally, it's our expectations about how we should feel about our jobs that causes us to suffer more than we need to.
+After all, while some lucky humans are known for living out Steve Jobs' quotes to the fullest (Read: "Do the job you love), most of us simply do our work so we can bring home a paycheck and support ourselves and our families' basic needs.
+Fulfillment is something that we should absolutely aspire to in our every day work, but sometimes it is not always meant to be in every single moment of every single job.
 Be clear on whether your expectations are reasonable, especially if you are an intern or early in your career.

 Even if you are more senior in your career, ask yourself how your life and work intersect.
 For some of us, we work to live and others live to work and there is a whole swath of people inbetween.
 If you talk to any career coach, you may hear that it's a Platonic ideal to love your work but it is also quite frankly, probably a luxury that not all of us can expect in every job we hold in our careers.

-Have I asked for what I want?
+5. Have I asked for what I want?

-Do you have the financial luxury of quitting before you have a new job?
+6. Do you have the financial luxury of quitting before you have a new job?

-Some of us can quit without another job lined up, particularly if we have savings or another family member's earnings to rely on.
+Some of us can quit without another job lined up, in particular if we have savings or another family member's earnings to rely on.
 However, many of us with real financial constraints and demands on our budget that will require some time to change.
 Whether that's changing where you live or cutting back on extras, you may have to consider whether money allows you to change jobs.
 Golden handcuffs are real and they can prevent people from finding a job with greater job satisfaction.

-Moreover, depending on what kind of job and career change you're contemplating, many a career coach would tell you that while money doesn't bring you happiness and deep fulfillment, many of us also have our self-worth tied up in jobs considered to have status or that bring a lot of money rewards.
+Furthermore, depending on what kind of job and career change you're contemplating, many a career coach would tell you that while money doesn't bring you happiness and deep fulfillment, many of us also have our self-worth tied up in jobs considered to have status or that bring a lot of money rewards.

-What is the right timing?
+7. What’s the right timing?

-If things are not dire or you're not dealing with legally or morally unacceptable situation, you may want to consider the timing of any job change.
+If matters aren’t dire or you're not dealing with a legally or morally unacceptable situation, you may want to consider the timing of any job change.
 Do you want to leave your bonus on the table?
 Do you want to switch jobs right before the holidays?
 Are you feeling like you hate the job because you've just come back from maternity leave and don't want to be anywhere but with your baby?
 What if you've just started a new job and you already hate it?
 Certain situations call for a bit more patience even if you feel very strongly that something is wrong.
-Of course, there are no hard and fast rules here -- just guidelines but it is good to consider whether you are making a decision prematurely or more information could come to light before then.
+Of course, there are no hard and fast rules here -- just guidelines but it is good to consider whether you are making a decision prematurely or greater information could come to light before then.